Restoration

 In the fall of 2023, the Conservancy replaced the rows of crabapple trees along the paths in the Italian Garden.
 Flowering crabapples have a much shorter lifespan than most of the large canopy trees found throughout the Park.
 The trees were planted in the mid-1950s to replace the original trees from 1937.
 They were over 70 years old at the time of their removal in October 2023 and showed significant signs of decay and decline.

 Recognizing the onset of the crabapples’ decline the Central Park Conservancy’s team of landscape architects, horticulturalists, arborists, and other experts planned for their replacement.
 We identified a crabapple cultivar that fit all the aesthetic qualities of the historic allées and is more disease resistant.
-In addition to the tree replacement at the allées, the Conservancy is also replacing the bluestone pavers, benches, post and chain fencing, and upgrading the electrical system.
+In addition to the tree replacement at the allées, the Conservancy also replaced the bluestone pavers, benches, post and chain fencing, and upgraded the electrical system.

 To learn more about the history of the Garden’s crabapples and the Conservancy’s extensive efforts to research, select, and grow the replacement trees, visit our magazine.